-The multiple alignments of the chicken, zebra finch, flycatcher, pigeon and falcon chromosome sequences were obtained using progressiveCactus (Paten et al. 2011) with default parameters.
-Pairwise synteny blocks were defined using the maf2synteny tool (Kolmogorov et al. 2014) at 100, 300 and 500 kb resolution.
-Using chicken as reference genome, EBRs were detected and classified using the ad hoc statistical approach described previously (Farré et al. 2016).
+The multiple alignments of the chicken, zebra finch, flycatcher, pigeon, and falcon chromosome sequences were obtained using progressiveCactus (Paten et al. 2011) with default parameters.
+Pairwise synteny blocks were defined using the maf2synteny tool (Kolmogorov et al. 2014) at 100-, 300-, and 500-kb resolution.
+By using chicken as the reference genome, EBRs were detected and classified using the ad hoc statistical approach described previously (Farré et al. 2016).
 All well-defined (or flanking oriented PCFs) fusion and fission points were identified from pairwise alignments with the chicken genome.
 Only the EBRs ≤100 kb were used for the CNE analysis.
-EBRs smaller than 1 kb were extended ±1 kb.
-For each EBR, we defined two windows upstream (+1 and +2) and two downstream (-1 and -2) of the same size as the EBR.
-We calculated the fraction of bases within CNEs in each EBR site, upstream and downstream windows.
+EBRs <1 kb were extended ±1 kb.
+For each EBR, we defined two windows upstream of (+1 and +2) and two downstream from (-1 and -2) the same size as the EBR.
+We calculated the fraction of bases within CNEs in each EBR site and the upstream and downstream windows.
 Differences in CNE densities were tested for significance using the Kruskall-Wallis test followed by Mann-Whitney U test.